Gladstone Institutes

-Gladstone Institutes is an independent, non-profit biomedical research organization whose focus is to better understand, prevent, treat and cure cardiovascular, viral and neurological conditions such as heart failure, HIV/AIDS and Alzheimer's disease.
+Gladstone Institutes is an American independent, non-profit biomedical research organization whose focus is to better understand, prevent, treat and cure cardiovascular, viral and neurological conditions such as heart failure, HIV/AIDS and Alzheimer's disease.
 Its researchers study these diseases using techniques of basic and translational science.
 Another focus at Gladstone is building on the development of induced pluripotent stem cell technology by one of its investigators, 2012 Nobel Laureate Shinya Yamanaka, to improve drug discovery, personalized medicine and tissue regeneration.

 Founded in 1979, Gladstone is academically affiliated with the University of California, San Francisco (UCSF), and located adjacent to UCSF's Mission Bay campus.
 The organization comprises five major institutes, as well as multiple centers focused on various areas of research.

 The current president of the institute is Deepak Srivastava.

 History

 Gladstone Institutes was founded in 1979 as a research and training facility housed at San Francisco General Hospital.
 Under inaugural president Robert Mahley—a cardiovascular scientist recruited from the National Institutes of Health—the institutes was launched with a $8 million trust from the late commercial real estate developer, J. David Gladstone.

 In 2004 the Gladstone Institutes moved to a new facility in San Francisco's Mission Bay, San Francisco neighborhood.

 Dr. Mahley stepped down as president in 2010 to return to active research, and was replaced by R. Sanders Williams (former Dean of the School of Medicine at Duke University).
 Deepak Srivastava became the institute's third president in January 2018.

 In 2011, the S.D.
 Bechtel, Jr. Foundation helped launch the Center for Comprehensive Alzheimer's Disease Research, while the Roddenberry Foundation helped launch the Roddenberry Stem Cell Center for Biology and Medicine.
 Also in 2011, the independent and philanthropic Gladstone Foundation formed with the mission of expanding the financial resources for the institutes.